mcotton/EE-downloader/README.md

-## EE-excel ##
+## EE-downloader ##

-You need to do some stuff to get this up and running
+This sample webapp uses the Eagle Eye prefetch API.
+It handles making requests from videos from the previous 24 hours.
+It also handles receiving the webhooks and storing their status in redis.
+Because this is using webhooks you'll want to have a way to expose these to the internet.
+The webhook receiving URL should be accessable by *.eagleeyenetworks.com

- - this is using python 3, should be minor work on convert backwards to python 2
+ - this is using python 3.7
- - you'll need to have requests, flask, openpyxl installed
+ - you'll need to have requests, flask, redis installed
- - create an `uploads` directory
  - set debug to `False `
  - `pip3 install -r requirements.txt`
  - `export FLASK_ENV=production`